Tired of sitting in PDs that waste your time?

 - Identify which populations of students (students with ADD, ADHD, ELL students, high-achievers, etc.) at your school would benefit the most from a particular strategy and how to foster classrooms that are safe for sharing.

-To book a workshop or learn more information about workshops:
+To book a workshop, book Jessie as a speaker, or learn more information about professional developments:

 Call: (415) 407-0249